openflighthpc/flight-action-api/README.md

 Not Supported

-### WIP - Integrating with systemd and OpenFlightHPC/FlightRunway
+### Integrating with systemd and OpenFlightHPC/FlightRunway

 The [provided systemd unit file](support/action-server.service) has been designed to integrate with the `OpenFlightHPC` [flight-runway](https://github.com/openflighthpc/flight-runway) package.
 The following preconditions must be satisfied for the unit file to work:
 1. `OpenFlightHPC` `flight-runway` must be installed,
 2. The server must be installed within `/opt/flight/opt/action-server`,
-3. The log directory must exist: `/opt/flight/log`, and
+3. The log directory must exist: `/opt/flight/var/log`, and
 4. The configuration file must exist: `/opt/flight/etc/action-server.conf`.

 The configuration file will be loaded into the environment by `systemd` and can be used to override values within `config/application.yaml`.
 This is the recommended way to set the custom configuration values and provides the following benefits: